nexxtappinfo/migration-seeder-factory-cli/README.md

 ## Note: MongoDB functionality will be available soon.
 Meanwhile, all features for MySQL and PostgreSQL are fully functional and ready to use.

+For more information about, how to use, check this article - **NexxtApp Medium** at [Migration, Seeder and Factory Creator In Nodejs](https://medium.com/@nexxtapp.social/migration-seeder-and-factory-creator-ae95917200c8).

 ## Features
 - Generate migrations, seeders, and factories effortlessly
 - Simple CLI commands for quick setup